top of page

 4) Paul says that “the Law” requires submission (Gen 3:16).
 And this indicates that women should submit to their husbands or their spiritual authorities, not challenge them publicly.
 When Paul says that it is “disgraceful” for women to talk in church, his choice of words appeal to a certain sense of propriety.
 He forbids the type of “talk” that is disruptive or insubordinate.
 Blomberg suggests, “Perhaps the largely uneducated women of that day were interrupting proceedings with irrelevant questions that would be better dealt with in their homes.”
 Belleville says, “Their fault was not in the asking per se but in the inappropriate setting for their questions.”

-So what does this tell us?
-If we take the instruction in 1 Corinthians 14 completely at face value, then women are to be entirely silenced.
-They must never sing, pray, or prophecy in the Church.
-But this is clearly at odds with the rest of Scripture (see 1 Cor.
-11:5), which means we should understand Paul's instruction to be aimed squarely at a woman's disruptive behavior in the Church or her public display of insubordination towards Church authority.
-Thus we can conclude that it's well within the bounds of Scripture for women to prophecy, pray, and even share a testimony during a Church meeting.
-Nevertheless, Paul's instruction makes it clear that women must never assume any formal role of authority in the Church, such as public teaching and preaching.
+So, what does this tell us?
+If we take the instruction in 1 Corinthians 14 at face value, it may seem that women are to be completely silenced, with no allowance for singing, praying, or prophesying in the Church.
+However, this interpretation contradicts the broader teachings of Scripture, as seen in 1 Corinthians 11:5, which acknowledges women’s participation in corporate worship.
+Therefore, we should understand Paul's directive as specifically addressing disruptive behavior among women or their public expressions of insubordination toward Church authority.
+Thus, we can conclude that it is indeed permissible for women to prophesy, pray, and share testimonies during Church meetings.
+Nevertheless, Paul's instruction makes it clear that women should not assume formal roles of authority within the Church, such as public teaching or preaching, unless it is directed exclusively towards other women or children.

 COMMUNION